 Fairbanks Memorial Hospital is a non-profit facility owned by the Greater Fairbanks Community Hospital Foundation.
 A Joint Commission-accredited facility with 152 licensed beds, Fairbanks Memorial Hospital is the primary referral center for residents of Alaska's interior with a strong patient-to-nurse ratio and Shared Leadership Infrastructure.
 In addition to our exceptional clinical environment, our location offers incomparable lifestyle rewards away from work.
 In Fairbanks, small-town living, spectacular natural beauty and endless recreation combine to create a one-of-a-kind place to live, work and play.

-Are you an experienced RN looking to gain experience in Labor & Delivery?
+Are you a New Grad RN or an experienced RN looking to work in Women and Infant Services?

 Apply TODAY and start your new career!!!!